CSD Data and information distribution

 Task

-• To store and distribute military intelligence data as required in accordance with the Intel Cycle (AJP 2.1) and Joint Intelligence, Surveillance and Reconnaissance (JISR) process (AJP 2.7)
+• Store and disseminate military intelligence data as required in accordance with the Intel Cycle (AJP 2.1) and Joint Intelligence, Surveillance and Reconnaissance (JISR) process (AJP 2.7)

 • Ensure interoperability of heterogeneous systems through use of accepted military standards

-• Interfacing with command, sensor, evaluation, and analysis systems
+• Connection to command, sensor, exploitation, and analysis systems

 • Providing data according to user and security requirements